dhellmann/pymotw-3/source/datetime/index.rst

    :start-after: #end_pymotw_header

 To convert a datetime value from one time zone to another, use :func:`astimezone`.
-In the example above, two separate time zones 5 hours on either side of UTC are shown, and the ``utc`` instance from ``datetime.timezone`` is also used for reference.
+In the example above, two separate time zones 6 hours on either side of UTC are shown, and the ``utc`` instance from ``datetime.timezone`` is also used for reference.
+The final output line shows the value in the system timezone, acquired by calling :func:`astimezone` with no argument.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'datetime_timezone.py'))